Quickly create your Missouri Health Care Directive and Living Will

 You have the right to change your mind about your advance directives at any time during your life.
 Your physical or mental condition has no impact on your ability to perform a revocation in Missouri.

-After you revoke a health care directive and living will or create a new one, you should be sure to let the right people know about the change.
+After you revoke a health care directive or create a new one, you should be sure to let the right people know about the change.
 You should tell your health care providers immediately.
 If you named a health care agent, you should tell them about the changes so that they are aware of your updated wishes.
 Finally, be sure to tell your loved ones about your updates or revocation.

 Already Have an Account?